pravega/pravega-operator/doc/tier2.md

 1. Retrieve the TLS certificate of the ECS server, e.g. "ecs-certificate.pem".

-2. Create a file with the secret references to the certificate content, the path and password of the Java Truststore used by Pravega.
+2. Create a file with the secret references to the content and name of the ECS certificate, and the path and password of the Java Truststore used by ECS Client inside Pravega Segment Store.
     ```
     apiVersion: v1
     kind: Secret
     metadata:
-      name: ecs-tls
+      name: "ecs-tls"
     type: Opaque
     stringData:
-      JAVA_TRUST_STORE_PATH: "/etc/ssl/certs/java/cacerts"
+      ECS_JAVA_TRUST_STORE_PATH: "/etc/ssl/certs/java/cacerts"
-      JAVA_TRUST_STORE_PASSWORD: "changeit"
+      ECS_JAVA_TRUST_STORE_PASSWORD: "changeit"
+      ECS_CERTIFICATE_NAME: "ecs-certificate.pem"
     data:
       ecs-certificate.pem: QmFnIEF0dH......JpYnV0ZLS0tLQo=
     ```